How to Overcome Temptations

 3. The Second Coming Perspective

-If Jesus were to return tomorrow, would I be able to look back and be pleased overall with what I did today, or are there "big things" I would wish I had done differently?
+If Jesus were to return tomorrow, would you be able to look back and be pleased overall with what you did today, or are there "big things" you would wish you had done differently?

 The Lesson: This creates immediate "Kingdom Urgency."
 It moves stewardship from a matter of "calories and carbs" to a matter of eternal readiness.
 It asks if your current actions are a worthy offering to the King, helping you distinguish between a minor treat and a "big thing" (like a day of gluttony) that dims your spiritual lamp.